thuanquang/Snevo/STRUCTURE.md

 - **State Synchronization**: Automatically syncs with AuthManager and CartManager
 - **Path Resolution**: Handles relative paths automatically based on current page location

+### Auth/Role Integration (Updated)
+- `AuthManager.updateAuthUI()` now renders admin/profile links only when a valid session AND a real `currentUser.role` are present; otherwise it renders a Login button.
+- After validating or refreshing a session, `AuthManager` attaches role data from `db_nike.profiles` using `fetchAndAttachProfileRole(userId)`.
+- Temporary sessions created when the profile API is unavailable no longer assign a role, preventing misleading admin/profile links.
+- `AdminManager.initialize()` revalidates the session, ensures role is attached, and only then enforces `seller` access.
+- `profile.html` revalidates session on load and strictly redirects to login when not authenticated.

 ### Override Examples
 ```javascript
 // Checkout page - hide cart, show progress